ansible-collections/community.postgresql/CONTRIBUTING.md

 # Contributing to this project

-In this guide, you will find information relevant for code contributions, though any other kinds of contribution mentioned in the [Ansible Contributing guidelines](https://docs.ansible.com/ansible/devel/community/index.html) are equally appreciated and valuable.
+In this guide, you will find information relevant for code contributions, though any other kinds of contribution mentioned in the [Ansible Contributing guidelines](https://docs.ansible.com/projects/ansible/devel/community/index.html) are equally appreciated and valuable.

 If you have any questions after reading, please contact the community via one or more of the [available channels](https://github.com/ansible-collections/community.postgresql#communication).
 Any feedback on this guide is very welcome.

 ## Reviewing open issue and pull requests

-Refer to the [review checklist](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_reviewing.html) when triaging issues or reviewing pull requests (hereinafter PRs).
+Refer to the [review checklist](https://docs.ansible.com/projects/ansible/devel/community/collection_contributors/collection_reviewing.html) when triaging issues or reviewing pull requests (hereinafter PRs).

 Most important things to pay attention to:

 - Do not let major/breaking changes sneak into a minor/bugfix release!
 All such changes should be discussed in a dedicated issue, added to a corresponding milestone (which can be found or created in the project's Issues), and merged right before the major release.
 Take a look at similar issues to see what needs to be done and reflect on the steps you did/need to do in the issue.
-- Every PR (except doc, refactoring, test-related, or a PR containing a new module/plugin) contains a [changelog fragment](https://docs.ansible.com/ansible/latest/community/development_process.html#creating-a-changelog-fragment).
+- Every PR (except doc, refactoring, test-related, or a PR containing a new module/plugin) contains a [changelog fragment](https://docs.ansible.com/projects/ansible/latest/community/development_process.html#creating-a-changelog-fragment).
 Let's give users a chance to know about the changes.
 - Every new module `DOCUMENTATION` section contains the `version_added: 'x.y.z'` field.
 Besides the informative purpose, it is used by the changelog-generating tool to add a corresponding entry to the changelog.
 As the project follows SemVer, it is typically a next minor (x.y.0) version.
 - Every new module argument contains the `version_added: 'x.y.z'` field.
 As the project follows SemVer, it is typically a next minor (x.y.0) version.
 - Non-refactoring code changes (bugfixes, new features) are covered with, at least, integration tests!
 There can be exceptions but generally it is a requirement.

+## Commit and PR guidelines

+- **Focused changes**: keep each PR focused on solving a single, specific issue or adding a single feature.
+Do not mix unrelated changes (e.g., a bugfix and an unrelated refactoring) in the same PR.
+This makes reviews faster and reverts safer.
+- **Atomic commits**: use [Conventional Commits](https://www.conventionalcommits.org/) prefixes in your commit messages: `feat:`, `fix:`, `docs:`, `test:`, `refactor:`, `chore:`, `ci:`.
+For example: `fix: handle empty database list in postgresql_info`.

 ## Code contributions

-If you want to submit a bugfix or new feature, refer to the [Quick-start development guide](https://docs.ansible.com/ansible/devel/community/create_pr_quick_start.html) first.
+If you want to submit a bugfix or new feature, refer to the [Quick-start development guide](https://docs.ansible.com/projects/ansible/devel/community/create_pr_quick_start.html) first.

 ## Project-specific info

-We assume you have read the [Quick-start development guide](https://docs.ansible.com/ansible/devel/community/create_pr_quick_start.html).
+We assume you have read the [Quick-start development guide](https://docs.ansible.com/projects/ansible/devel/community/create_pr_quick_start.html).

 In order for any submitted PR to get merged, this project requires sanity, unit, and integration tests to pass.
 Codecov job is there but not required.
-We use the Azure Pipelines platform to run the tests.
+We use GitHub Actions and Azure Pipelines to run the tests.
 You can see the result in the bottom of every PR in the box listing the jobs and their results:

 - Green checkmark: the test has been passed, no more action is needed.